 To verify remote support connectivity directly on the USM Anywhere Sensor

-Open your virtualization management console and connect to the USM Anywhere Sensor VM.
+Open your virtualization management console and connect to the USM Anywhere Sensor Virtual Machine (VM).

-Alternatively, you can open an SSH session to the Sensor VM.
+Alternatively, you can open an SSH session to the sensor VM.
+When using an SSH session, the default username is sysadmin.

 # sudo su –